vimeo/vimeo-networking-java/README.md

 ```

 ### How do I play a video?
 Once you have a ```Video``` object you have two choices - embed or play natively.
-All consumers of this library will be able to access the embed data, however, in order to play videos natively (for example, in a VideoView or using ExoPlayer on Android) you must have access to the ```VideoFile``` links - this is restricted to users with Vimeo PRO accounts accessing their own videos.
+All consumers of this library will be able to access the embed data; however, in order to play videos natively (for example, in a VideoView or using ExoPlayer on Android) you must have access to the ```VideoFile``` links and there are some restrictions to this (see Native playback section below).
 #### Embed
 All consumers of this library will have access to a video's embed html.
 Once you request a video you can get access to this as such:
 ```java